Work-from-Home Cybersecurity Tips Amid COVID-19

 7. Secure File Sharing: Avoid non-secure/non-corporate managed file sharing services.

-8. Encrypted Messaging: Ensure chat/IM systems (e.g., Microsoft Teams, Skype, Zoom or Slack) encrypt messages in transit and at rest.
+8. Encrypted Messaging: Ensure chat/IM systems (e.g., Microsoft Teams, Skype, Zoom, or Slack) encrypt messages in transit and at rest.